Oct 14, 2024

 Real-Life Application of Contemplation

 Q33.
-How can we apply Jain values/principles in real-life scenarios and avoid reacting in a way that leads to suffering in self and others?
+How can we apply Jain values & contemplation in real-life scenarios and avoid reacting in a way that leads to suffering in self and others?

 The first article in the series of making Jainism more accessible focused on Mindset.
 We explored how being clear on our purpose for practicing Jainism can provide direction and become the driving force of our choices.
 We reflected that gaining knowledge is not enough, we must also be diligent and mindful in our practices.
 In the second article, we delved into the importance of meditation practices and mindfulness as tools that help us live with more awareness.